 If you want to see what students have accomplished in previous summers, check out the list of publications arising from the Lafayette College REU and Excel programs.

 The REU is coordinated by the Mathematics Department of Lafayette College, which is located in Easton, Pennsylvania, less than 90 minutes from both New York and Philadelphia.
-Each participant will receive free housing and a $3,200 stipend.
-Participants are expected to be continuing their undergraduate education in the Fall of 2014, and NSF regulations require that only U.S. citizens and permanent residents are eligible to receive stipends.
+Participants receive free housing and a $3,200 stipend.
+Participants are expected to continue their undergraduate education after the summer is over, and NSF regulations require that only U.S. citizens and permanent residents are eligible to receive stipends.

 A past REU group plays a song you know.